kairosity/mp4-lionize/README.md

 ## Product Deletion

 When an admin deletes a product it automatically deletes the order line items associated with that product.
 To avoid this issue, I implemented a "remove from shop" feature, as a less drastic solution, however if an admin user does decide to delete a product, the order line item references to that product are also gone.
 The order record remains, however there is definitely scope to implement some form of order line item recording irrespective of product deletion.

+## Content Security Policy

+After much tinkering with trying to add a CSP, I eventually decided that its' integration would have to be done at a later date.

 #### back to [contents](#table-of-contents)